 There are careers where portfolios are more important than resumés.
 A good example would be graphic design: Most design leads will skip the resumé and jump right to the portfolio to see what the designer is capable of.
 It doesn’t matter what accolades a designer has if their taste level is lacking.

-On the other hand, you have more pragmatic fields and corporate jobs, where the resumé is still a gatekeeper.
+On the other hand, you have more pragmatic fields and corporate jobs, where you still need to make a resumé.
 In such cases, the portfolio is only the second step.
 But it’s still a step that you must pass to land an interview and the job.
 Pro tip: make HR managers’ life easier by linking to your portfolio from your resumé.

 The first step to building a portfolio is choosing the format: